cnutt86/cnutt86.github.io/_posts/2025-10-13-chi-square-test.md

 <br>
 #### A/B Testing

 An A/B Test can be described as a randomised experiment containing two groups, A & B, that receive different experiences.
-Within an A/B Test, we look to understand and measure the response of each group - and the information from this helps drive future business decisions.
+Within an A/B Test, we look to understand and measure the response of each group.
+The information from this helps drive future business decisions.

 Application of A/B testing can range from testing different online ad strategies, different email subject lines when contacting customers, or testing the effect of mailing customers a coupon, vs a control group.
 Companies like Amazon are running these tests in an almost never-ending cycle, testing new website features on randomised groups of customers...all with the aim of finding what works best so they can stay ahead of their competition.
-Reportedly, Netflix will even test different images for the same movie or show, to different segments of their customer base to see if certain images pull more viewers in.
+Reportedly, Netflix even tests different images for the same movie or show, to different segments of their customer base to see if certain images pull more viewers in.

 <br>
 #### Hypothesis Testing

-A Hypothesis Test is used to assess the plausibility, or likelihood of an assumed viewpoint based on sample data - in other words, a it helps us assess whether a certain view we have about some data is likely to be true or not.
+A Hypothesis Test is used to assess the plausibility, or likelihood of an assumed viewpoint based on sample data - in other words, it helps us assess whether a certain view we have about some data is likely to be true or not.

-There are many different scenarios we can run Hypothesis Tests on, and they all have slightly different techniques and formulas - however they all have some shared, fundamental steps & logic that underpin how they work.
+There are many different scenarios we can run Hypothesis Tests on, and they all have slightly different techniques and formulas.
+However, they all have some shared, fundamental steps & logic that underpin how they work.

 <br>
 **The Null Hypothesis**